Variability hypothesis: Modern studies

+Anxiety at age 4 for MZF (higher).
+The inconsistent result with the hypothesis likely means there are no X-linked loci for anxiety.

+No statistically significant results were found for MZ or DZ twins for: Hyperactivity, conduct problems, total behavioural problems, nonverbal ability, and g.

 A 2007 meta-analysis found that males are more variable on most measures of quantitative and visuospatial ability, making no conclusions of its causation.

 A 2008 analysis of test scores across 41 countries published in Science concluded that "data shows a higher variance in boys' than girls' results on mathematics and reading tests in most OECD countries", the results implying that "gender differences in the variance of test scores are an international phenomenon".
 However, it also found that several countries failed to exhibit a gender difference in variance.

+A follow up study of C.S loat et al. 2004 replicated some of their previous findings.